chanzuckerberg/edu-design-system/.github/pull_request_template.md

 - [ ] CI tests / new tests are not applicable
 - [ ] Manually tested my changes, but I want to keep the details secret
 - [ ] Manually tested my changes, and here are the details:
-  - Create an [alpha publish](https://github.com/chanzuckerberg/edu-design-system/blob/main/docs/PUBLISHING.md#alpha-release) and try out in `edu-stack` or `traject` as a sanity check if changes affect build or deploy, or are breaking.
+  - Create an [alpha publish](https://github.com/chanzuckerberg/edu-design-system/blob/main/docs/PUBLISHING.md#alpha-release) and try out in `edu-stack` or `traject` as a sanity check if changes affect build or deploy, or are breaking, such as token changes, widely used component updates, hooks changes, and major dependency upgrades.